rob-writes-code/pisa-project/README.md

 ### Demo Day

-As a final part of the project, we presented and demonstrated our application to stakeholders, internal and external to Makers Academy, including some with a non-technical background.
+As a final part of the project, we presented and demonstrated our application to stakeholders, internal and external to Makers Academy, with the audience a mix of technical and non-technical backgrounds.

 ## Conclusion